 Even though culinary matcha is considered a lower grade compared to ceremonial grade matcha, it is important to get a good quality one.
 A second-harvest matcha, like our Foodie’s Japanese Matcha, is ideal.
 It has a strong enough green tea taste to cut through other flavors used in baking and mixed beverages and a bright green color to spark up your favorite culinary creation.

 Production of Culinary Grade Matcha Tea

-While ceremonial grade matcha is made from young tea leaves, culinary grade matcha is generally made from older tea leaves.
-These are harvested during Nibancha, or second harvest, which takes place from June to the end of July, and even a third harvest in early autumn.
+While ceremonial-grade matcha is made from young tea leaves, culinary-grade matcha is generally made from older tea leaves.
+These are harvested during Nibancha, or the second harvest, which takes place from June to the end of July, and even a third harvest in early autumn.